 We cannot be more excited about the launch of the brand new performing arts Academy at Savannah Beach Barbados.
 With the help of TV actress, Pauline Quirke, children can return from their hols feeling like the superstars.View full article

 Dare to put down your rum punch and explore Barbados?
 Here’s how.View full article

 Enjoy Champagne breakfast daily and fine dining at The House, an adults-only fab hotel located bang on Paynes Bay beach on the west coast - it’s intimate, has plenty of privacy for romantic dining and oozes ambiance.
-The Waves Resort and Spa, also on the west coast, has a relaxing spa area for adults only and relaxing 4-poster day beds are dotted around the property.
+The Waves Resort and Spa, also on the west coast, has a chilled-out spa area for adults only and relaxing four-poster day beds are scattered around the property.

 As for activities, why not sail away on a sunset Champagne cruise, hire a Jeep to explore, chill out at romantic waterside restaurants, or let your hair down at a beach extravaganza dinner show.
 Barbados is a perfect island to spend a romantic break with the one you love.

 Say ‘I do’ in lush gardens full of bougainvillea and hibiscus such as at the Colony Club by Elegant Hotels or the Sugar Cane Club Hotel and Spa, in a gazebo with beautiful sea views at Sea Breeze Beach Hotel, or beside a beautifully decorated arch and torch lit fountain at Mango Bay.

 With exotic tropical gardens, vivid flora, coral sand beaches, swaying palms, stunning sunsets, the warm Caribbean Sea and fabulous hotels, who can resist choosing to marry or honeymoon in Barbados?